griddynamics/Behavior-Analytic-Starter-Kit/docs/Known_Issues.md

 1. HDFS file browsing throw HTTP not working now
 1. Need to clean hdfs directory (using hdfs_manage) before relaunching job from application (generate transaction log, run recommendatino processor)
-1. Config of transaction log generator supported hierarchy of categories only (tree, not graph)
+1. Config of transaction log generator supports hierarchy of categories only (tree, not graph)